FAIR Tax Guide

 When Do You Need an IRS Form 8283 Appraisal?

-You usually need an IRS Form 8283 appraisal when a noncash charitable donation moves into the qualified-appraisal rules, most often because a single item or a group of similar items is worth more than $5,000 and you need a tax-ready written appraisal before you file.
+You usually need an IRS Form 8283 appraisal when a noncash charitable donation moves into qualified-appraisal rules, often because one item or a group of similar items is worth more than $5,000 and the filing needs a tax-ready written appraisal.

 When Do You Need an IRS Form 8283 Appraisal? - FAIR online appraisal guide illustration